RakeshBR1999/bits_assignment/README.md

     init: This method initializes the root node of the BST.
     insert: This method inserts a new node into the BST.
 It takes a value and a priority as input and creates a new node with these values.
 It then traverses the tree to find the correct position for the new node based on the priority.
-    in_order_traversal: This method performs an pre-order traversal of the BST, printing the values of the nodes in order from smallest to largest.
+    in_order_traversal: This method performs an pre-order traversal of the BST, printing the values of the nodes pre order from smallest to largest.
     count_nodes: This method counts the number of nodes in the BST with the same string count and returns a dictionary with the string count as the key and a list of strings with that count as the value.
     find_largest_string_count: This method finds the largest string count in the BST and returns the count and a list of strings with that count.
     find_duplicates: This method finds the duplicate strings in the BST and returns a list of these strings.